Sabine Karsenti

-Sabine Karsenti is a French Canadian retired actress.
+Sabine Karsenti is a French Canadian actress.
 Karsenti has played in both film and television, in French and in English from Montreal to Los Angeles.

 Career

 On the big screen, Karsenti has been in the role of Chrissie in Battlefield Earth.
 She also held several other leading roles, including The Favorite Game, Musketeers Forever and Bonjour Timothy, shot in New Zealand.
 Karsenti has had smaller roles in feature films such as Cadavre Exquis première édition, presented at the World Film Festival of Montreal in 2006.
 She was also part of the distribution of American films Time Bomb and The Perfect Marriage.

 On the small screen, Karsenti starred in the series The Crow: Stairway to Heaven in which she played Shelly Webster.

 Personal life

 Karsenti graduated from the Lee Strasberg Theatre and Film Institute and the Stella Adler Studio of Acting.